1coderookie/KobraGoNeoInsights/docs/firmware/fw_klipper.md

 ## Installation
 *Credits to reddit user [xpeng121](https://www.reddit.com/user/xpeng121/) who initially posted how to get Klipper running on the **Go** and the **Neo**: [Install Klipper on Kobra Go or Neo](https://www.reddit.com/r/anycubic/comments/10cwm16/install_klipper_on_kobra_go_or_neo/).*

 Basically you need to clone the Klipper repository and compile the necessary `klipper.bin` file (aka `firmware.bin`) which you flash onto the mainboard then.
-Please watch out for some dedicated tutorials about this procedure, as I don't offer a step by step guide here (yet) about it.
+Please watch out for some dedicated tutorials about this procedure, as I don't offer a step by step guide here about it.
 For further information about the installation steps please read the chapter ["Installation"](https://www.klipper3d.org/Installation.html) of the official Klipper documentation.

 To build the correct firmware, use the following configuration during the setup process for creating the `klipper.bin` file: